mimblewimble/grin-rfcs/text/0000-node-api-v2.md

 ## Authentication

-Similarly to the V1 API, the v2 API will use basic auth with the same secret.
+Like the V1 API, the v2 API will use basic auth with the same secret.
 This token is usually in `grin/main/.api_secret`.

 ### Wallet support